asm0dey/testing-data-pipelines-jcon/slides.md

 layout: statement
 ---

-# In pipeline testing you won't trust both your code and your data
+# In pipeline testing you won't trust neither your code nor your data

 ---